otterdev-io/next-sanity-extra/README.md

 - `sanityStaticProps(query, context, staticProps)` - Returns static props for getStaticProps.
   - `query` - the query to run for the page.
   - `context` - the context passed into getStaticProps
-  - `staticProps` - the value to return. `props` key should have `data`, containing result from sanity query.
+  - `staticProps` - [optional] extra settings to pass to getStaticProps.
+If it contains `props`, it will be merged with the sanity data.
 - `useSanityPreview(query, props)` - A hook which returns preview-enabled data for use in each page.
   - `query` - the query to run for the page
   - `props` - props passed into the page component